sunandan-das/readme/README.md

 ---

-## Thought Process Behind the Project
+## Design decisions and Thought Process Behind the Project

 ### Pipeline Structure